nukopian/DBIx-Squirrel/README.md

 _transformation_.

-Transformation can be summarised as the automatic, just-in-time processing, re-shaping, or filtering of results as they are fetched from the database, before being returned to the caller.
+Transformation can be summarised as the automatic, just-in-time processing, re-shaping or filtering of results as they are fetched from the database, before being returned to the caller.

 A transformation is comprised of one or more processing stages.
 Each stage